The finite density scaling laws of condensation phase transition in zero range processes on scale-free networks: Abstract

 \section{Abstract}

-The dynamics of zero-range processes on complex networks is expected to be influenced by the underlying topological structure of networks.
-A real space complete condensation transition in the stationary state may occur.
-We have studied the finite density effects of the condensation transition in both the static and dynamical zero-range process on scale-free network.
-By means of grand canonical ensemble method, the analytical results reveal the existence of novel density dependent scaling laws in the stationary state, as well as in the relaxation dynamics of the condensation transition.
-We have performed the Monte Carlo simulations and those predicted density scaling laws are nicely validated.
+The dynamics of zero-range processes on complex networks is expected to be influenced by the topological structure of underlying networks.
+A real space complete condensation phase transition in the stationary state may occur.
+We have studied the finite density effects of the condensation transition in both the stationary and dynamical zero-range process on scale-free networks.
+By means of grand canonical ensemble method, we predict analytically the scaling laws of the average occupation number with respect to the finite density for the steady state.
+We further explore the relaxation dynamics of the condensation phase transition.
+By applying the hierarchical evolution and scaling ansatz, a scaling law for the relaxation dynamics is predicted.
+Monte Carlo simulations are performed and the predicted density scaling laws are nicely validated.

-Condensation phase transitions are abundant phenomena in nature and involved in various physical circumstances and/or stochastic processes.
-For instance, the Bose-Einstein condensation (BEC) in cold dilute atomic gases~\cite{BEC}, clustering of balls in granular flow~\cite{Meer04}, condensation of links in complex networks~\cite{Krap00,Bian01,Zhang12}, and condensation of particles in zero range processes (ZRPs)~\cite{Evans00,Gross03,Majum05,Godre12}.
-Although the ZRP was initially introduced as a simple example of an interacting Markov process decades ago~\cite{Spitz70}, it has attracted considerable attention due to the fact that it is one of few rare examples of analytically tractable, and \emph{nonequilibrium}, statistical physics models (For a recent review, see e.g.,~\cite{Evans05,Godre07} and references therein).
-Furthermore, when the condensation transition occurs in the stationary state of a ZRP, its dynamical properties, particularly the long-time evolution, are still less understood.
-The on-going interest in ZRPs has been sustained by the non-trivial behavior of nonequilibrium phase transitions.